ChainSafe/game-docs-v2/docs/v2.5/14_extending-the-sdk.md

 ### Fixing Code Stripping Issue

-TODO: Have to fix it myself first before writing a manual
+To Do: Have to fix it myself first before writing a manual